brahmanand09/Project-Management-System/README.md

 If the .env file is missing in the backend folder:

-# Copy the example environment file
+# Add environment file
-cp .env.example .env
+.env
 Then open the .env file and update it with your configuration:

 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret_key
 PORT=5000

-5️⃣ Admin Seeder (Optional)
+5️⃣Seeds

 To populate the database with initial admin data, run:

 # Navigate to backend directory
 cd Backend

-# Run the admin seeder
+# Run the seed
-node adminSeeder.js
+npm run seed

 ✅ This will insert initial admin details into your MongoDB database.